 Eleven achat esre [f.] echad asar [m.]
 Outsider, disorder, disorganization, incomplete, lack (12-1) or excess (10+1) [both signify imperfection], transition (moving back to 10 or ahead to 12), betrayal, idolatry, bribery, and rebellion to heavenly authority (pictured best by Esau).
-I’ve heard Christians declare that eleven has to do with the prophetic realm.
-But, I believe that eleven is much more akin to divination.
+While eleven can deal with the prophetic realm, be very careful of its counterfeit, divination.
 (Sadly, many confuse the two.)
-It is usually about doing what is “right in your own eyes”.
-It’s action based on “what I feel”, not “what is written”.
+It is usually about doing what is “right in your own eyes.”
+It’s action based on “what I feel,” not “what is written.”
 Thus, it is highly associated with the spirit of anti-messiah.
-However, there is some indication that if a person is walking uprightly and humble, eleven can have some prophetic implications.
+However, there is also some strong indication that if a person is walking uprightly and humble, eleven has prophetic implications.

 In Daniel 7, a “little horn” arises from the ten horns of the terrible fourth beast, making it the 11th horn.
 This horn was epitomized in evil Antiochus Epiphanes, which is a type of the beast and anti-christ.
 According to Daniel, this man and the spirit of the anti-christ seeks to CHANGE the times and law, that is the Torah and the Feast Days.

 ‘He will speak out against the Most High and wear down the saints of the Highest One, and he will intend to make alterations in times and in law; and they will be given into his hand for a time, times, and half a time.
 (Dan 7:25)

 These are the “changes” that Antiochus decreed for Israel:

 You shall profane the Sabbath.
 You shall profane the festivals and holy days.
 You shall set up idols.
 You shall eat unclean animals.
 You shall not circumcise your sons.
 You shall forget the Torah.